No, not at all, it means she doesn't miss me. Ok, if you insist what you write is a literal translation.

 http://montypython.50webs.com/scripts/Series_1/53.htm: parrot pining for the fjords of Norway.

-Similarly, the parrot could have been yearning for/longing for the fjords (missing with a sense of melancholy).
+The parrot could also have been yearning for/longing for the fjords (implies melancholy).

 Paulenrique and too_late, thanks for the feedback.
 That definitely helps.
 In fact, I was able to use...with your assistance..."Eu sinto sua falta." tonight in conversation with my son, who is in BR for the next month with his mom visiting her family.
 I already knew how to use "saudade" so-so, but not sinto sua falta.
 Other than the fact I am missing them, it was very cool to be able to use the phrase in context for the first time.
 Thanks again!